gjcliff/gjcliff.github.io/docs/_posts/2023-12-21-pen-recognition-and-grasping.md

 ### Future Work

 I completed this project before I knew anything about ROS or basic robotics math like transformation matrices.
 I plan to go back and redo the project at some point in the near future to improve upon it, and to learn more about computer vision in the process.
+There are some hard coded values which can be solved with April Tags or maybe additional color masks.

+I plan to eventually go back and make this project a ROS2 Iron package.

 ## Gallery